 Research themes

 Our themes explore how inflammation begins and its roles in development, health, and disease.
 We study both short-term (acute) and long-term (chronic) inflammation to understand their effects on the body.
-Using experimental medicine, we aim to translate our findings to benefit patients across a wide range of conditions, with impact on a global scale.
+We aim to translate our findings to benefit patients across a wide range of conditions, with impact on a global scale.

 This approach enhances the visibility and impact of our research while supporting career development and innovation.
 It also strengthens partnerships by aligning our goals with those of our academic, clinical, patient groups and industry collaborators.